neuspell/neuspell/README.md

   running `CUDA_VISIBLE_DEVICES=0 python app.py`
   (on GPU) or `python app.py` (on CPU)

-# Creating new models and downstream finetuning
+# Finetuning on custom data and creating new models

 ### Finetuning on top of `neuspell` pretrained models